tangdada/table-column-filter/README.md

 A Vue component that controls the columns of a table

-vue2 and vue3 are both available
+It's available for vue2 and vue3

 ## How to use ?
 ### step 1